yungyuc/ynote/writing/2016/resource/index.rst

   used as a substitute for raw pointers.  ``std::unique_ptr``, on the other hand, is suggested to be used to replace a raw pointer whenever possible.

-  One common mistake is to duplicate the reference counter, and the program will crash because of double free:
+  For example, one common mistake with shared pointers is duplicated reference counters, and the program will crash because of double free:

   .. code-block:: cpp